MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-template-kubernetes-trouble.md

     -  **User name**: The user name for the Linux virtual machines that are part of the Kubernetes cluster and DVM.
     -  **SSH public key**: The key that's used for the authorization of all Linux machines that were created as part of the Kubernetes cluster and DVM.
     -  **Service principal**: The ID that's used by the Kubernetes Azure cloud provider.
 The client ID identified as the application ID when you created your service principal.
-    -  **Client secret**: They key you created when you created your service principal.
+    -  **Client secret**: The key you created when you created your service principal.

 2. Create the deployment VM and custom script extension.
     -  Create the deployment Linux VM by using the marketplace Linux image **Ubuntu Server 16.04-LTS**.